-19 Top-Rated Attractions & Things to Do in St. Petersburg, FL
+19 Top-Rated Tourist Attractions in St. Petersburg, FL

 The city of St. Petersburg, known locally as St. Pete and famed for its perpetual sunshine, lies on the Pinellas Peninsula on the central Gulf Coast of Florida, between Tampa Bay and Boca Ciega Bay.
 Off the western side of the peninsula is a chain of long, narrow islands with some of Florida's best beaches.

 Explore the best places to visit in the city and surrounding areas with our list of the top attractions and things to do in St. Petersburg.